asadRiaz00/microservices/tutorials/sort pandas dataframe from one column.md

 1    t     2     7
 3    w     1     8
 ```
 Now  dataframe is further sorted by `col2` as well.
-By default sorting is in ascending order, to change dataframe in descending order,we need to set it to  `ascending=false`.
+By default sorting is in ascending order, to change dataframe in descending order,we need to set flag  `ascending=false`.
 ```
 print(df.sort_values(by=['col1','col2'], ascending=False))
 ```

 after running the code we will get the following output.
 ```
     col1  col2  col3
 3    w     1     8
 1    t     2     7
 2    n     5     2